gzweigle/open-hybrid-piano/README.md

 #### documentation/

 High level documentation.
-More detailed documentation is located throughout the repo.
+Additionally, detailed documentation is located throughout the repo.

 #### packages/

-Building a complete piano requires firmware, hardware, and sometimes software.
+Building a complete piano requires firmware, hardware, mechanical, and sometimes software.
 The packages/ directory provides information on everything needed to build a specific version of a musical instrument.

 #### firmware/